Lut99/FileHeaderGenerator/README.md

 * `file-header-generator.enabled`: Enables or disables this extension.
 * `file-header-generator.username`: Set your own name to sign the headers generated with this extension.
 * `file-header-generator.searchLines`: Number of lines to search for the Auto Updated and Last Edited fields.
 More lines means more extensive search on non-updated files, but more lines allows for more complicated headers before the fields can appear.
+* `file-header-generator.dateFormat`: The format of dates written by the FileHeaderGenerator.
+Is set to the current locale's format by default (given as `<system>`).
+For an overview of the tokens available, refer to [https://moment.github.io/luxon/#/formatting?id=table-of-tokens](https://moment.github.io/luxon/#/formatting?id=table-of-tokens.).

 ## Release Notes